DataWzard/my-reading-list/README.md

 * [ ] 🤖 Why Machines Learn: The Elegant Math Behind Modern AI - Anil Ananthaswamy
 * [ ] 🧮 A Mind for Numbers: How to Excel at Math and Science - Barbra Oakley
 * [ ] ♾️ Math Without Numbers - Milo Beckman
+* [ ] 🔗 A Combinatorial Introduction to Topology - Michael Henle

 ### 🚀 Physics & Cosmology